cabouman/svmbir/README.md

 The script ```demo_simple.py``` contains a short demo that illustrates how to use the svmbir package for performing reconstructions.

 To reconstruct your own data, use the interface used in ```demo_simple.py``` as a reference.

+## Python documentation
+Documentation on the Python functions in the svmbir package is available at: https://svmbir.readthedocs.io